dmeditor/doc/reference/widget-style-keys.md

 Widget style keys
 ----------

 A style key is defined by structual widgets used in widget styles.
-Eg. in table there is tr for row, so developer can use
+Eg. in table there is key `tr` for row, so developer can use
 ```javascript
 {
 cssClasses: {tr: 'bg-gray-100'}